odebeir/ivctrack/docs/install.rst

 and
 `traits <http://docs.enthought.com/traitsui/traitsui_user_manual/index.html>`_ are required.

-Fo some test functions `mencoder <http://www.mplayerhq.hu/design7/news.html>`_ is used to make a movie from separate .png files.
+Anecdotally,  functions `mencoder <http://www.mplayerhq.hu/design7/news.html>`_ is used to make a movie from separate .png files.

 Download